pixbi/duplo/README.md

 There is actually something incomplete in the above example: the first parameter to `require(2)` must be a "module path".
-The path consists of the the repo in which the module lives, as referenced by its Component.IO name, followed by its path in its location relative to its module's `app/modules/` directory.
+The path consists of the repo in which the module lives, as referenced by its Component.IO name, followed by its path in its location relative to its module's `app/modules/` directory.